 Because widely used plastics are produced from fossil fuels, their extraction contributes to a significant emission of greenhouse gases into the environment.
 The raw materials extraction process results in the release of toxic organic substances, metals, acid gases, and other toxic substances into the water, soil, and air (Adebayo-Ige et al., 2020; Nanda et al., 2021).
 The study conducted by Larasati et al., (2024) found that the raw material production process shows a higher level of harmful impact on the environment compared to other stages of the production process.
 The situation is also evidenced by OECD, (2022) and Ritchie and Roser, (2023) (Figure 2).

-Figure 2: Greehouse gas emmission from plastics, 2019 (OECD, 2022; Ritchie and Roser, 2023).
+Figure 2: Greenhouse gas emission from plastics, 2019 (OECD, 2022; Ritchie and Roser, 2023).

 4.2.2 Raw materials transport

-The raw materials from the extraction area can be transported to the processing facility by truck, rail or pipeline.
+The raw materials from the extraction area can be transported to the processing facility by truck, rail, or pipeline.
 It is estimated that just the extraction of raw materials for plastic manufacturing and their transportation to processing factories currently emits about 1.5 to 12.5 million metric tonnes of greenhouse gases.
 Most of the processing industries are located far from the extraction areas, increasing the carbon footprint of the plastic packaging materials (Kumar et al., 2021).

 4.2.3 Production

-Plastic production globally has grown by an average of 9% annually since the 1950s, with single-use plastic (SUP) polymers being the most significant segment of general plastics manufactured (figure 3).
+Plastic production globally has grown by an average of 9% annually since the 1950s, with single-use plastic (SUP) polymers being the most significant segment of general plastics manufactured (Figure 3).
 The manufacturing of desired plastic packaging materials can be achieved through processes such as injection moulding, extrusion or blow moulding (Chen et al., 2021; Okoffo et al., 2021).

 Literature reported various amounts of energy consumed in the production of plastics and the amount of heat emitted/calorific value (Table 1).
-Additionally, the high amount of water is also needed in the production of plastic packaging materials.
+Additionally, a high amount of water is also needed in the production of plastic packaging materials.
 For example, it takes around 83 litres of water to make 0.5 kg of plastic.
 Particularly, it takes almost twice as much water in order to produce a plastic water bottle as the amount of water contained within it (Wardrop et al., 2017; Marczak, 2022).
 Generally, the world production of plastics is still higher; however, recently the rate of production of degradable bioplastics has increased when compared to the rate of production of non-biodegradable plastics (Ncube et al., 2020).

 Figure 3: Global plastic and SUP production growth trends (Chen et al., 2021).